 Serve with your favorite grilled fish, fish sandwiches, or fish/crab/shrimp cakes in or out of a sandwich.
-Damn good to dip a grilled ham and cheese sandwich into.
-Also on fish tacos, and please don't tell me that's heresy.
+Also great on fish tacos, and please don't tell me that's heresy.